shuding/labs/README.md

 # labs

-All kinds of experiments, see [http://quietshu.github.io/labs](http://quietshu.github.io/labs)
+All kinds of experiments, see [https://quietshu.github.io/labs](https://quietshu.github.io/labs)

+`HTTPS` is required for some demos.